ThomasBlackford/dnd-obsidian-notes-25-26/World Wiki/Continents and Regions/Aurius/Aurius Settlements/Graybend.md

 - Size: Village (around 150 people)
 - Tone: Peaceful, Quiet, Rural
 - Known for: Its logging community.
-- Description: *A small quiet village situated on the western edge of The Northern Plains, only a few days ride from the coast.
+- Description: *A small quiet village situated on the western edge of The [[Northern Plains]], only a few days ride from the coast.
 Well-Known for its logging companies and abandoned mine.*

 ### Key Locations
 - The Stump Pub